-- Improve the existing Consulting with Canadians website to facilitate easier access to information on federal consultation activities for citizens. - Develop and launch a new government-wide consultation portal to promote opportunities for public participation, host online consultations, and share findings from completed consultations. - Expand the use of social media across government to enable departments and programs to connect to Canadians in innovative ways and enhance engagement in support of citizencentric services. - Develop a set of principles and standards for public consultations in discussion with citizens and civil society (e.g., advance notice and promotion of consultations, best practices for in-person and online engagement, effective use of social media, reporting on results), including setting out minimum benchmarks for consultations. - Conduct targeted consultations on open government themes with key groups in Canada (e.g., youth, aboriginal populations).
+- Improve the existing Consulting with Canadians website to facilitate easier access to information on federal consultation activities for citizens. - Develop and launch a new government-wide consultation portal to promote opportunities for public participation, host online consultations, and share findings from completed consultations. - Expand the use of social media across government to enable departments and programs to connect to Canadians in innovative ways and enhance engagement in support of citizen- centric services. - Develop a set of principles and standards for public consultations in discussion with citizens and civil society (e.g., advance notice and promotion of consultations, best practices for in-person and online engagement, effective use of social media, reporting on results), including setting out minimum benchmarks for consultations. - Conduct targeted consultations on open government themes with key groups in Canada (e.g., youth, aboriginal populations).Complete public consultations with citizens and civil society to support development of the virtual library service.

-Responsible institution: Treasury Board Secretariat, Privy Council Office Supporting institution(s): None
+Responsible institution: Treasury Board Secretariat, Privy Council Office